IBM/analyze-insights-on-startup-using-watson-studio/cognos.md

 Following are the Four widgets that can be created:

 1. Company's Score based on Relevance
-2. Total number of articles appeared in the web of a Company
+2. Total number of Individual company's articles appeared in the web
 3. News Concept Relevance
 4. News Sentiment Analysis by Company